Representing model inadequacy: A stochastic operator approach: Hydrogen combustion

 \subsection{Calibration and validation of the inadequacy operator}

 For the purposes of calibration and assessment of the stochastic inadequacy operator, we use nine initial conditions given by the combinations of $\phi = \{ 0.9, 1.0, 1.1\}$ and initial temperature $T_0 = \{1200, 1300, 1400\}\SI{}{\kelvin}$.
-The set of time points is again $\{20, 40, 60, 80, 100\}\SI{}{\micro \second}$, and the observational uncertainty is as described in \S~\ref{sec:ex_step23}.
-The prior, likelihood, and posterior distributions exactly follow from the general form in \S~\ref{sec:calS}.
+The set of time points is again $\{20, 40, 60, 80, 100\}\SI{}{\micro \second}$, and the observational uncertainty is as described in \S\ref{sec:ex_step23}.
+The prior, likelihood, and posterior distributions exactly follow from the general form in \S\ref{sec:calS}.
 Specifically,

-Table~\ref{tab:gammas} shows the value of $\gamma$ for each data point.
-After calibration, the agreement between the data and the results of the stochastic operator model is generally very good.
-In particular, the results are substantially better than those of the reduced model alone.
-For example, ten observations out of 360 have $\gamma$ values equal to or less than $0.01$.
-One might prefer to have somewhat larger values of $\gamma$ for these points, but these results indicate a representation of the model error that should be adequate for most purposes.
+After calibration, the agreement between the data and the results of the stochastic operator model is generally very good, and is substantially better than with the reduced model alone.
+For example, only 14 of the 360 observations have $\gamma\le 0.01$, and just one has $\gamma$ less than $3\times 10^{-5}$, which is the threshold suggested by the Bonferroni correction to a 0.01 tolerance.
+This indicates that minor refinement of the stochastic operator representation might be needed for complete consistency with the data (see \S\ref{sec:con} for proposed refinements).
+Nonetheless, the stochastic operator model described here represents the primary discrepancies between the reduced model and the high-fidelity data.

-Figures~\ref{fig:h2-c2-smooth0}-\ref{fig:h2-c2-smooth8} show the model output of concentrations for the nine different initial conditions.
-Temperature results are shown in figures~\ref{fig:h2-c2-temps} and ~\ref{fig:h2-c2-temps2}.
-Note that ten observations of the detailed model are shown in each time series, instead of just the five that were used for calibration.
+Figures~\ref{fig:h2-c2-smooth0}-\ref{fig:h2-c2-smooth8} show a representative sample of results from the operator model for concentrations and temperature from the nine different initial conditions.
+Note particularly the difference between figure~\ref{fig:h2-red-smooth} from the reduced model only, and figure~\ref{fig:h2-c2-smooth4} from the stochastic operator model.
+In these figures, ten observations of the detailed model are shown in each time series, instead of just the five that were used for calibration.
 This is simply to better demonstrate the behavior of the detailed model compared to the reduced and stochastic operator models.
 The observations used in the calibration correspond to the tick marks on the $x$-axis.

 Consistent with the $\gamma$ results, the model prediction interval generally includes the observations used for calibration.
 The points where the observation is outside the plotted $65$ and $95\%$ confidence intervals (and hence $\gamma$ is small) occur disproportionately at the first and last point in time in the data set.
 This suggests that the operator model may have difficulty accounting for both ignition and equilibrium behavior.
 Further, the mixture is initially relatively cool compared to the observations taken later in time.
 Thus, the difficulty of the model capturing both the small and large time behavior may indicate that a further enrichment of the stochastic operator to include a temperature dependence is necessary.
 However, such an extension is not mandated by the data and is beyond the scope of the current paper.